-If driver activation has expired, ndstrace displays an error message indicating that you need to reactivate the driver to use it.
-For information on activation, refer to Activating Identity Manager in the NetIQ Identity Manager Setup Guide.
+If driver activation has expired, dstrace displays an error message indicating that you need to reactivate the driver to use it.
+For information on activation, refer to in the Activating Identity Manager in the NetIQ Identity Manager Overview and Planning Guide.